ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 -   **Default**: Optional.
 -   **Override**: Rarely.
--   **Usage**: A callback called immediately after mutations have been observed on a component's defined props.
-This can verify if any additional properties need to be mutated via `mutateProps()` API.
+-   **Usage**: The callback called immediately after a component's defined props mutate.
+This can verify if any additional properties need mutations via `mutateProps()` API.
 -   **Example Usage**: `amp-date-display`

 #### isReady

 -   **Default**: Optional.
 -   **Override**: Rarely.
 -   **Usage**: States whether the element is ready for rendering.
-Used if there are additional processing requirements before the Component can be rendered, such as providing rendering templates or defining critical asynchronous props.
+Used if there are additional processing requirements needed before rendering the component.
+This includes providing rendering templates or defining critical asynchronous props.
 -   **Example Usage**: `amp-date-countdown`, `amp-date-display`

 #### init